yugabyte/yugabyte-db/docs/content/latest/faq/product.md

 [Jepsen](https://jepsen.io/) is a widely used framework to evaluate databases’ behavior under different failure scenarios.
 It allows for a database to be run across multiple nodes, and create artificial failure scenarios, as well as verify the correctness of the system under these scenarios.
 YugaByte DB 1.2 passes [formal Jepsen testing](https://blog.yugabyte.com/yugabyte-db-1-2-passes-jepsen-testing/).

-## Is the Community Edition open source?
+## Is YugaByte DB open source?

-Yes, the Community Edition is a completely open source, fully functioning version of YugaByte DB.
+Starting [v1.3](https://blog.yugabyte.com/announcing-yugabyte-db-v1-3-with-enterprise-features-as-open-source/), YugaByte DB is 100% open source.
 It is licensed under Apache 2.0 and the source is available on [GitHub](https://github.com/yugabyte/yugabyte-db).

-## How do the Community Edition and the Enterprise Edition differ from each other?
+## How does YugaByte DB, YugaByte Platform and YugaByte Cloud differ from each other?

-[Community Edition](../../quick-start/) is the best choice for the startup organizations with strong technical operations expertise looking to deploy YugaByte DB into production with traditional DevOps tools.
+[YugaByte DB](../../quick-start/) is the best choice for the startup organizations with strong technical operations expertise looking to deploy YugaByte DB into production with traditional DevOps tools.

-[Enterprise Edition](../../deploy/enterprise-edition/) includes all the features of the Community Edition as well as additional features such as built-in cloud native operations, enterprise-grade deployment options and world-class support.
+[YugaByte Platform](../../deploy/enterprise-edition/) is commercial software for running a self-managed DB-as-a-Service.
+It has built-in cloud native operations, enterprise-grade deployment options and world-class support.
 It is the simplest way to run YugaByte DB in mission-critical production environments with one or more regions (across both public cloud and on-premises datacenters).

+[YugaByte Cloud] is YugaByte's fully-managed cloud service on AWS and GCP.
+You can [sign up](https://www.yugabyte.com/cloud/) for early access now.

-A more detailed comparison of the two editions is available [here](https://www.yugabyte.com/community-edition/#compare-editions).
+A more detailed comparison of the above is available [here](https://www.yugabyte.com/platform/#compare-editions).

 ## How does YugaByte DB compare to other SQL and NoSQL databases?